Sudhakar8184/nodejs-cv-parser/README.txt

-follow this below link :
+follow this live link :
 https://shrouded-bayou-57741.herokuapp.com/

 Install JSON parser in your chrome browser for getting pretty JSON output